Free Arcitura Education S90.01 Exam Actual Questions & Explanations

 Use this topic map to guide your study for Arcitura Education S90.01 (Fundamental SOA & Service-Oriented Computing) within the Certified SOA NET Developer path.

-• Service-Oriented Architecture Fundamentals: Understand the core principles of SOA, including service abstraction, loose coupling, and contract-based design.
-You must recognize how SOA differs from traditional monolithic and component-based architectures.
+• SOA Fundamentals and Concepts: Understand the core principles of service-oriented architecture, including service definition, loose coupling, and reusability.
+You must be able to explain how SOA differs from traditional monolithic and distributed computing models.

 Question Formats & What They Test

-The S90.01 exam uses multiple-choice and scenario-based items to assess both conceptual knowledge and practical decision-making.
-Questions progress in difficulty and require you to apply SOA principles to realistic business and technical contexts.
+The S90.01 exam uses a mix of question types to assess both conceptual knowledge and practical decision-making in SOA contexts.
+Questions progress in difficulty and require you to apply concepts to realistic scenarios.

 Preparation Guidance

-• Complete a timed practice test under exam conditions (90 minutes) one week before your exam date.
-Use results to identify weak areas and allocate final review time strategically.
+• Complete a timed practice test under exam conditions.
+Use the results to identify remaining gaps and prioritize final review sessions.

 Explore other Arcitura Education certifications: view all Arcitura Education exams.